Ethorbit/SteamDeck-SteamOS-Guides/README.md

 ### Crypttab
 Edit crypttab: `nano /mnt/lib/overlays/etc/upper/crypttab` (**use the partition UUIDs**, not the LUKS mapping ones)
 ```
-crypt_home      UUID="b27f07a2-f2be-49b1-b769-c67d9ab2eb98"     none    luks,_netdev,nofail
+crypt_home      UUID="b27f07a2-f2be-49b1-b769-c67d9ab2eb98"     none    luks,discard,_netdev,nofail
 crypt_sdcard    UUID="c29abde6-8237-410e-a338-f808ff065c99"     none    luks,_netdev,nofail
 ```

 (_netdev was added as a workaround so that the entry won't block booting, but will still exist in the cryptsetup service)

-Note: if you want to add trim support for the nvme home, add: `,discard` after nofail.
-While this will give better performance, it will also make the encryption slightly less effective.
-Given the fact that my nvme is too small to run games and mostly just runs the OS (which does not require crazy read/write speeds anyway), I will be leaving that out.
+#### `discard`
+The `discard` is there to enable TRIM support for the NVMe.
+This will make the dd operation we did meaningless with time, which will make it easier for attackers to know what parts of the disk has been free'd and such.
+You can remove it if you want, but just know that not having TRIM enabled for an SSD can alter performance while off and may decrease longevity of the drive.
+Your data will still be encrypted regardless.

+After data has been written, you cannot undo exposure by simply disabling it, unless the device is erased again.

 ### Fstab
 Edit fstab: `nano /mnt/lib/overlays/etc/upper/fstab`